 Conservation / Management

 The greatest long-term threat to wolf conservation is habitat reduction and destruction (Boitani 2003).
 Human population growth and subsequent increases in human dispersion on the land are contributing to the decrease of available habitat for large ungulates, and hence wolves.
 This growth also increases the chance of human-wolf encounters, which usually end poorly for wolves.
 Depletion of prey, however, has not currently seriously threatened any wolf populations (Boitani 2003).
 Gray wolves have a demonstrated ability to adapt to human pressures, and human intolerance of their presence may be the limiting factor for wolves in Minnesota.
-The DNR is in the preliminary stages of developing a framework for a wolf hunting and trapping season in late 2012, so hunting pressure may one day contribute to the regulation of wolf numbers in Minnesota.

 Conservation Efforts in Minnesota

 There has been extensive research on wolves in Minnesota, resulting in a wealth of information on the ecology of wolves.
 Sigurd Olson's field studies of wolves in the 1930s were some of the first in Minnesota.
 Milt Stenlund studied wolves in the Superior National Forest during the late 1940s and early 1950s.
 In the mid-to-late 1960s, L. David Mech began his studies in the Superior National Forest, research that continues today (Mech 2000).
 Wolves have also been studied in several other regions of northern and north-central Minnesota

 Berg, W., and S. Benson.
 1999.
 Updated Wolf population estimate for Minnesota, 1997-1998.
 Minnesota Department of Natural Resources, Grand Rapids, Minnesota.